 04 of 14

 Besides the tufa formations created by water bubbling up under the lake's surface, the lake's minerals also form white calcium carbonate deposits that can coat other types of rocks or anything else it comes in contact with.
-If you look closely in this picture, you can see some spots where it has flaked off the underlying rocks.Continue to 5 of 14 below.
+If you look closely at this picture, you can see some spots where it has flaked off the underlying rocks.Continue to 5 of 14 below.

 05 of 14

 Mono Lake plays a vital role in the Western Hemisphere's bird migrations, with up to 100 species stopping over during their annual travels.

 This tiny Red-Necked Phalarope, no bigger than my fist, is on its way to South America.
 These strong fliers molt and pig out on brine shrimp, doubling their weight in just a few weeks.
 In September, they take off for a non-stop 3,000-mile flight to the Andes.